It’s time to sign up for our organic summer boxes !

 Community Supported Agriculture (CSA)

 Community Supported Agriculture (CSA) is an approach that directly links consumers with local farmers that use environmentally-friendly practices.
 Consumers join a CSA by becoming a partner.
 To do so, consumers pay in advance for a share of vegetables.
 In exchange, the farmer delivers farm fresh veggies to a drop-off each week during harvest season where consumers come to pick up their veggies.
 In Quebec, there over 120 farms and 52,000 consumers that participate in the CSA network, a network initially launched by Equiterre and now coordinated by the Coopérative pour une agriculture de proximité écologique – it is a network that contributes over 6.5 million dollars to the local economy each year.
-CSA is a win-win formula that, in addition to play an important role in strengthening sustainable & local agriculture in Quebec and Ontario:
+CSA is a win-win formula that- in addition to playing an important role in strengthening sustainable & local agriculture in Quebec and Ontario:

 It offers you: